Taking warfarin (Coumadin)

 Changing how you take your warfarin, taking other medicines, and eating certain foods all can change the way warfarin works in your body.
 If this happens, you may be more likely to form a clot or have bleeding problems.

-It is important that you take warfarin exactly as your doctor told you to.
+It is important that you take warfarin exactly as you have been told.

-- Take only the dose your doctor has prescribed.
-If you miss a dose, call you doctor or nurse for advice.
+- Take only the dose your provider has prescribed.
+If you miss a dose, call your provider for advice.

-Your doctor or nurse will test your blood at regular visits.
+Your provider will test your blood at regular visits.
 This is called an INR test or sometimes a PT test.
-The test helps make sure you're taking the right amount of warfarin to help your body.
+The test helps make sure you are taking the right amount of warfarin to help your body.

 Alcohol and some medicines can change how warfarin works in your body.

-- Talk with your doctor before taking any other over-the-counter medicines, vitamins, supplements, cold medicines, antibiotics, or other drugs.
+- Talk with your provider before taking any other over-the-counter medicines, vitamins, supplements, cold medicines, antibiotics, or other drugs.

-Tell all of your health care providers that you are taking warfarin.
+Tell all of your providers that you are taking warfarin.
 This includes doctors, nurses, and your dentist.
-Sometimes, you may need to stop or take less warfarin before a medical or dental procedure.
-Always talk to the doctor who prescribed the warfarin before stopping or changing your dose.
+Sometimes, you may need to stop or take less warfarin before having a procedure.
+Always talk to the provider who prescribed the warfarin before stopping or changing your dose.

-Ask your doctor about wearing a medical alert bracelet or necklace that says you are taking warfarin so that health care providers who take care of you in an emergency will know.
+Ask about wearing a medical alert bracelet or necklace that says you are taking warfarin.
+This will let providers who take care of you in an emergency will know you are taking this drug.

 Some foods can change the way warfarin works in your body.
-Make sure you check with your doctor before making any big changes in your diet.
+Make sure you check with your provider before making any big changes in your diet.

 - Mayonnaise and some oils, such as canola, olive, and soybean oils